 Stacey Shubitz is the Chief of Operations and Lead Writer for Two Writing Teachers.
 She is a certified literacy specialist and a former classroom teacher who taught fifth grade at P.S.
 171 in East Harlem, NY and fourth grade at The Learning Community in Central Falls, RI.
 In 2009, Stacey turned her passion for supporting teachers with balanced literacy instruction into a career as a literacy consultant based in Central Pennsylvania.
 In addition, Stacey works as an adjunct professor.
 She has taught graduate courses at Lesley University and Penn State – Harrisburg.

 Stacey is author of Craft Moves: Lesson Sets for Teaching Writing with Mentor Texts (Stenhouse Publishers, 2016) and the co-author of Day by Day: Refining Writing Workshop Through 180 Days of Reflective Practice (Stenhouse Publishers, 2010).
-She has a M.A. in Literacy Education from Teachers College at Columbia University and a M.S.Ed. in Childhood Education from Hunter College of the City of New York.
-A Kappa Delta Pi Teacher of Honor, Stacey presents at local, state, and national conferences and has published articles published in Instructor Magazine.
+She’s presently working, with Lynne Dorfman, on her third book for Stenhouse, which has a working title of WELCOME TO WRITING WORKSHOP (Anticipated Publication: Winter 2018/19).
+Stacey has a M.A. in Literacy Education from Teachers College at Columbia University and a M.S.Ed. in Childhood Education from Hunter College of the City of New York.
+A Kappa Delta Pi Teacher of Honor, Stacey presents at local, state, and national conferences and has published articles published for a variety of publications.
 She is also on the editorial review board for The Language and Literacy Spectrum, the New York State Reading Association’s Journal.

 If you’re interested in having Stacey speak at a conference or in your school district, then please contact Chandra Lowe at Stenhouse Publishers (email@example.com).
 Chandra can provide you with more information regarding speaking engagements.
 You may also e-mail Stacey directly at stacey [at] staceyshubitz [dot] com.